 When implementing your store design, find the tasks that will happen as part of store management and upkeep.
 Then, make sure your layout drawings include space to accommodate these tasks.

-For instance, your clothing shop might need a backstore for stocking more inventory.
+For instance, your clothing shop might need a backstory of stocking more inventory.
 Meanwhile, a gift and flower shop will benefit from having a gift wrapping and bouquet station.

-With this information, it may behoove you to lead customers in direction of the traffic.
+This information may help you lead customers in the direction of the traffic.
 However, don’t base all merchandising decisions on studies alone.
-Use foot traffic tools to analyze how buyers move about in your store for figuring out the traffic patterns of your patrons.
+Use foot traffic tools to analyze how buyers move about in your store to figure out the traffic patterns of your patrons.

 Curb appeal is important – nearly 95% of shoppers consider a store’s external appearance when deciding where to shop!